vsakkas/sydney.py/README.md

 > [!IMPORTANT]
 > For regions where a cookie is required, it is recommended to manually write messages to Copilot until a box containing a `Verifying` message appears, which should then switch to a `Success!` message.
 Without this step, it is possible that Sydney.py will fail with a `CaptchaChallenge` error.

+> [!IMPORTANT]
+> Copilot has been redesigned with a new, non-compatible API.
+Sydney currently uses https://edgeservices.bing.com/edgesvc/chat instead of https://copilot.microsoft.com as a workaround.

 ### Example